Sophia

 ‘How can you dance to it?’
 I asked with a smile, struggling to imagine myself doing that.

 Totally free movement is not an easy task, I thought.
 Like so many others, I was raised in a society where dancing is considered normal only in special places during the night.
-If you dance during the day, especially on a street, you are either insane or a protester.
-I think we dance hidden away from the people who don’t dance, because dance is a freedom, and we are losing it since we abandoned tribal life and created government structures.
+If you dance during the day, especially on the street, you are either insane or a protester.
+I think we dance hidden away from people who don’t dance, because dance is freedom, and we are losing it since we abandoned tribal life and created government structures.

 ‘Is there something that you hate?’
 I asked.